The Berlin Blockade and Airlift: How Soviet Russia tried to starve Europe into submission

 Ideological differences between the capitalist West and communist Russia were at the heart of the event.

-The conferences at Potsdam (July 1945) and Yalta had decided the future of Germany.
-The allies had agreed that Germany would be divided into four zones, with each country occupying a zone.
+At them, the allies had agreed that Germany would be divided into four zones, with each country occupying a zone.

 Berlin, which was located in the Soviet zone, was also to be divided into four sectors.